Use AWS IAM roles with Qovery

 Validate access

-To validate the AWS role has correctly been deployed, we can connect to the pod, and see if we have the AWS token.
+To validate AWS role has correctly been deployed, we can connect to the pod, and see if we have the AWS token.
 We will use the Qovery CLI to connect to our pod:

 $ qovery shell